DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## cisco-sandbox

-Cisco OpenDNS Sandbox (anycast)
+Cisco OpenDNS sandbox (DNSCrypt, anycast)

-Warning: Doesn't work any more in some countries such as France and Portugal.
+Warning: Doesn't work anymore in some countries such as France and Portugal.

 Warning: This server is incompatible with anonymization.